 It’s a great place to start if you’re feeling stuck and don’t know what you want.

-LEAVE A COMMENT BELOW AND TELL ME: What’s one thing you like or don’t like about your current situation that helped you figure out what you want in life?
+- What’s one thing you like and don’t like about your current situation that gives some insight into want you DO want?